Have you ever wondered why you have a toothache or specifically “why do my bottom teeth hurt?”

 When you accidentally bite down on something hard, such as a seed of a fruit, 3 things could happen:

-These are the most common causes of tooth pain, but certainly not all.
-Other causes are a bit more rare such as abscesses and hot tooth syndrome, but when you wonder “why my bottom teeth hurt” it will probably be one of the above causes.
+These are the most common causes of tooth pain, but certainly not all of them.
+Other causes are a bit more rare such as abscesses and hot tooth syndrome.

 So the next time you wonder “why my bottom teeth hurt” it will more than likely be from one of the above mentioned causes.

 You can reach all your teeth using a water flosser.
 You’ll be able to reach your molars without excessive effort or having to open your mouth extra wide.
 View our best Waterpik reviews.